Kitware/vtk-js/Sources/IO/Core/HttpDataSetReader/api.md

 ### getBlocks(): { BlockName: { type: 'MultiBlock', enable: true, SubBlockName: { type: 'UnstructuredGrid', enable: true }}}

 List the blocks and their state for data loading.
-Each hierachy have its state.
+Each hierarchy have its state.

 ```js
 {